 - Extended FreeSync Support

-The Q60R features the most economical QLED monitor among all of Samsung’s products in 2019.
-It does not have a VA panel as good as those in OLEDs, but it has excellent motion handling and is visually stunning with its HDR and SDR material.
+The Q80T is one of the best 4K TV with HDR Gaming in 2021 for PS5 and Xbox Series.
+It features the most economical QLED monitor among all of Samsung’s products in 2019.
+Moreover, it does not have a VA panel as good as those in OLEDs, but it has excellent motion handling and is visually stunning with its HDR and SDR material.
 It also has a very low input lag.